The Planted Pantry » Desserts » Easy Vegan Pie Crust

 • Not Vegan?
 Replace the vegetable shortening with butter at a 1:1 ratio.

 • Gluten-Free?
-I’ve never tried this with gluten-free flour, but I don’t see why it wouldn’t work.
+I’ve never tried this with a gluten-free flour blend, but I don’t see why it wouldn’t work.
 Just be aware that you may need to adjust the amount of water used to achieve the right consistency.

 Easy Vegan Pie Crust